oceanebelle/ubuntuansible/README.md

 # creating encrypted files
 ansible-vault create foo.yml

-# Running ansible script for crc
+# Running ansible script for crc - the pullsecret is encrypted and requires the password
 ansible-playbook ubuntucrc.yml --ask-vault-pass

 # Running ansible playbook on raspberry pi